ridzuan5757/k8s/docs/1_concepts/4_workload/3_6_jobs.md

 A Pod template in a Job must specify appropriate labels and an appropriate restart policy.
 Only a `RestartPolicy` equal to `Never` or `OnFailure` is allowed.

+### Pod Selector

+The `.spec.selector` field is optional.
+In almost all cases we should not specify it.